Jacob-Barhak/COVID19Models/COVID19_Infectiousness_Multi/README.md

 ------
 * COVID19_Infectiousness_Multi.py : Code that generates the function.
 * COVID19_Infectiousness_Multi.html : The output plot interactively showing the function
+* requirements.txt : specifying requirements of dependent python packages the code was tested with
+* README.MD : the file you are reading now

 DEVELOPER CONTACT INFO:
 -----------------------